Top 25 Examples of Baroque Architecture

 7. Royal Palace of Caserta – Caserta, Campania, Italy

 Designed in a similar manner to the one at Versailles, the Royal Palace of Caserta is one of the larger Baroque Era Palaces ever built.
-It was constructed by the Kings of Naples, a royal house than controlled much of Southern Italy and Sicily during the Baroque Age.
-Just like at Versailles, Caserta features a long linear garden, that perfectly aligns with the main entrance of the palace.
+It was constructed by the Kings of Naples, a royal house that controlled much of Southern Italy and Sicily during the Baroque Age.
+Just like at Versailles, Caserta features a long linear garden, that perfectly aligns with the palace’s entrance.
 This garden is meant to be a processionary experience, and it’s filled with multiple Baroque fountains and sculptures.

 8. Les Invalides – Paris, Île-de-France, France